devrxify/cloud-architecture-journey/01-Introduction-to-Cloud.md

 *At its core, cloud computing is the on-demand delivery of IT resources over the internet with pay-as-you-go pricing.
 Think of it like electricity in your house.
 You don't own a power plant.
 You just plug into the wall (the internet) and pay a utility company (a cloud provider like AWS) only for the electricity you use.
-Before the cloud, a company had to buy, build, and maintain its own "power plant"—a physical data center with servers, storage, and networking hardware.
+Before the cloud, a company had to buy, build, and maintain its own "power plant",a physical data center with servers, storage, and networking hardware.
 This was expensive, slow, and inefficient.*

 ## 2. Key Benefits of the Cloud